DroidsOnRoids/SwiftCarousel/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SwiftCarousel.svg?style=flat)](http://cocoapods.org/pods/SwiftCarousel)
 [![Twitter](https://img.shields.io/badge/twitter-@thesunshinejr-blue.svg?style=flat)](https://twitter.com/thesunshinejr)

+<span style="color: red;">Due to lack of time, I can't really maintain this project anymore. 😓  If anyone is up for doing so, please contact me.</span>

 SwiftCarousel is a lightweight, written natively in Swift, circular UIScrollView.<br />
 So what is there more to that than just a circular scroll view?
 You can spin it like a real carousel!